zmiguel/autoremove-torrents/docs/config.rst

 Part II: Filters
 ++++++++++++++++

-The removing condtions are only available for the torrents you chosen.
-There are 9 filters available.
+The removing conditions are only available for the torrents you chosen.
+There are 11 filters available.

 * ``all_trackers``/``all_categories``/``all_status``: Choose all the trackers/categories/status.
 * ``categories``: Choose torrents in these categories.